compbiomed-unito/MUSE-XAE/README.md

 ## Output

 Running MUSE-XAE will generate an `Experiments` folder with different subfolders.
-In Plots folder you can find signature plot like the ones below and in Suggested_SBSB_DeNovo csv files for the extracted signatures and its relative exposures and the match with COSMIC database.
+In `Plots` folder you can find signature plot (like the ones below) and in `Suggested_SBSB_DeNovo` you can find csv files for the extracted signatures and its relative exposures and the match with COSMIC database.

 ![](Images/Plot_signature.png)